-According to the Business Insider American households spend from $316 to $516 per month on groceries.
-Without getting to the details of changing household sizes, cost of living differences etc, that is a lot money for the average household.
+According to Business Insider, American households spend from $316 to $516 per month on groceries.
+Without getting to the details of changing household sizes, cost of living differences etc., that is a lot of money for the average household.
 Based on the 2018 average household income of $61,937, groceries can be around 10% of gross income.
-So after taxes, mortgage/rent, the power bill, insurance, etc groceries are consuming a large part of take home pay.
+So after taxes, mortgage/rent, the power bill, insurance, etc., groceries consume a large part of take-home pay.

 1. Grocery List

 We maintain a grocery list in two ways.
-First, during the week as we notice things are running low (or out) they will get placed on the list for the next shop.
+First, as we notice things are running low (or out), they will get placed on the list for the next shop.
 As we have progressed in our financial literacy and discipline, this has just become a weekly habit that has paid off probably in the saving of thousands of dollars.
 How?
-It stops the impulse buy, helps to keep to the weekly shop (do popping into the shops because something was forgotten) and feeds, pun intended, into the monthly budget process.
+It stops the impulse buy, helps to keep to the weekly shop (do popping into the shops because you forgot something) and feeds, pun intended, into the monthly budget process.

-By shopping for our groceries online, the next item in our top 10, there is an ongoing record of the shop each week and as most of us our creatures of habit the grocery list doesn’t change that much from week to week.
+By shopping for our groceries online, the next item in our top 10, there is an ongoing record of the shop each week, and as most of us are creatures of habit, the grocery list doesn’t change that much from week to week.
 And has actually made the process a lot quicker than before.

 So it has saved time … and saved money.

 2. Online Ordering

 Another action that has also saved us a lot of time and money.
 Online grocery shopping really helps to discipline food spending.
 It minimises impulse spending, helps to keep to the weekly grocery list, and we know exactly what that weekly shop will cost.
 We then know what, on average, the weekly shop should cost us from the monthly budget.
 If we are a bit over or a bit under, we know we will have a bit less or a bit more for next weeks spend.